KumoCorp/kumomta/docs/userguide/configuration/trafficshapingautomation.md

 kumo.on('tsa_load_shaping_data', function()
   local shaping = cached_load_shaping_data {
-    '/opt/kumomta/share/policy-extras/shaping.toml',
+    -- This is the default file used by the shaping helper -- in KumoMTA, which references the community shaping rules '/opt/kumomta/share/policy-extras/shaping.toml',

+    -- and maybe you have your own rules '/opt/kumomta/policy/shaping.toml',
   }
   return shaping
 end)
 ```

 !!!note
     Do not edit the `/opt/kumomta/share/policy-extras/shaping.toml` as it is overwritten when upgrading KumoMTA.
-Instead, create a custom file in the same format and add its path to the `cached_load_shaping_data` call as an additional entry in the list.
+Instead, create the `/opt/kumomta/policy/shaping.toml` file as listed above and populate it with your own override rules.

 ## Changes to the `init.lua` File